 Cellulose is the main component of the cell walls of plant cells.
 The cellulose in the guayule bagasse is fermented to make ethanol.
 The hemicellulose and lignin in the cell walls are useful in industry.

 Bagasse has been used experimentally to make a bio-oil by heating it without the presence of air.
 It has also been used to make a gas known as a "syngas", or a synthesis gas.
 This contains a mixture of carbon dioxide, carbon monoxide, and hydrogen and has about fifty percent of the energy-producing ability of natural gas.
 Syngas can be used as a fuel to produce electricity.

 With all its potential benefits, guayule is a plant that we may hear a lot about in the near future.
+The process of preparing the plant for widespread commercial use is not moving as fast as some people would like, but people are still interested in the plant and are performing research with guayule crops.
 The potential to create a hypoallergenic latex and a productive biofuel from the plant is intriguing and could also be extremely useful.

 - Guayule latex extraction facts from the Agricultural Research Service, or ARS